elixirschool/elixirschool/_posts/2019-05-24-live-view-with-channels.md

 ### Sending Messages from the LiveView to the Channel

 We need to ensure that the page has a chance to re-render before we have the channel send the message to the front-end.
-Otherwise the JavaScript function to adjust `scrollHeight` might run before the new message is present on the page, thereby failing to actually make an adjustment.
+Otherwise the JavaScript function to adjust `scrollTop` might run before the new message is present on the page, thereby failing to actually make an adjustment to the chat window.

-*After* this `handle_info/2` function returns is the point at which we can be sure all LiveView templates are re-rendering:
+*After* this `handle_info/2` function returns is the point at which we can be sure all LiveView templates are re-rendered:

 ```elixir
 def handle_info(%{event: "new_message", payload: state}, socket) do